 The concern here with Datacom products is performing a recovery using log records from this overlapping hour of time.
 This applies to both Datacom/AD and Datacom/DB when using the MUF Startup Option LOGRCV NO or LOGRCV YES.
-There is no concern for Datacom users who do not use logging and have the MUF Startup Option LOGRCV NEVER.
+There is no concern for Datacom/AD users who do not use logging and have the MUF Startup Option LOGRCV NEVER.

 Datacom stores records in the Log Area/Recovery Area (LXX/RXX) with both an external date-time and a store clock value.
 Since LXX processing does not allow a date-time step down, special care must be taken in RESTART or RECOVERY processing if performed across the time change boundary.
 For example, recovery should not process tapes with data that spans the time change boundary; recovery may need to be run twice -- once with the RXX from prior to the time change and a second time with the RXX from after the time change.

 For example, users of the Datacom/DB Accounting Facility for performance snapshots or job chargeback during the overlapping hour might need to follow a special procedure during this time.
 In some cases, it may be appropriate to do an ACCT SPILL or ACCT CLOSE followed by a backup, extract, or report on the accumulated Accounting table data and then a process to delete or archive the data.
-This would need to be done prior to bringing the MUF down in the following procedures.
+This would need to be done prior to bringing the MUF down or issuing the TIME_SYNC command in the following procedures.

 As always, please contact Broadcom support for Datacom if you have further questions.